 The following post is from Kristina of Toddler Approved:

 As a parent, there really isn’t a start or end to when we can create learning time with our kids.
 We can find ways to help our kids learn new skills (or review old ones) through the simplest tasks or activities.
-I love to find ways to embed learning into our daily play time and outdoor activities.
+I love to find ways to embed learning into our daily playtime and outdoor activities.

-Recently I posted 10 ways to learn and play with water over at Toddler Approved and since it has been hot where we live, we keep finding new ways to practice simple academic skills using water during our outdoor playtime.
+Recently I posted 10 ways to learn and play with water over at Toddler Approved, and since it has been hot where we live, we keep finding new ways to practice simple academic skills using water during our outdoor playtime.

 Today I am sharing a simple summer activity that uses word cards and water balloons.
 This activity could be used to help with learning new vocabulary, memorizing sight words, practicing math facts, etc.

-This activity started as water balloon playtime where the kids just threw balloons at the fence.
+This activity started as a water balloon playtime where the kids just threw balloons at the fence.
 To focus it on reviewing an academic skill, all we did was grab Sharpies, tape, and notecards.